hololinked-dev/docs/docs/beginners-guide/articles/properties/arguments.md

         class_=logging.Logger,
         default=None,
         allow_None=True,
-        remote=False,  # does not make sense to expose the logger object, its not serializable doc="""logging.Logger instance to print log messages.
+        remote=False,  # does not make sense to expose the logger object doc="""logging.Logger instance to print log messages.
             Default logger with a IO-stream handler and network accessible handler is created if none supplied."""